ceddl/ceddl-website-and-spec/content/documentation/essentials/HTML-Interface.md

+---
+author: Roland Broekema
+title: HTML interface
+date: 2022-08-29
+description: "Customer Experience Digital Data Layer.
+Start surfacing data for marketing. analytics, personalization, and DMP implementations."
+keywords: [documentation, essentials]
+---

 The choice for an HTML interface might sound strange given how web development has a strong preference for JavaScript.
 Let's have a quick look at a definition of HTML attributes by Mozilla: "Elements in HTML have attributes.
 These are additional values that configure the elements, add semantic value or adjust their behavior in various ways to meet the criteria the users want."

 If we look at this definition we find a lot of similarities to what we aim to achieve with the ceddl technical spec.
 With this in mind, Using attributes have benefits that are lost in a purely JavaScript solution.
 By enriching your existing DOM structure with data attributes you're adding semantic meaning and behavior to your elements, which in our experience makes it easier for the analytics and development team to keep an overview on what is being tracked and decouples tracking logic from the rest of the website in a way that feels natural.

 The polyfill will introduce 3 new attributes.
 These attributes in combination with the HTML 5 data attributes will send data into the data layer.
 If you have never used data-* attributes have a look at some tutorials online before you continue.

 Html attributes that are used by ceddl: